 - He reflects the glory of God and bears the very stamp of his nature, upholding the universe by his word of power.
 When he had made purification for sins, he sat down at the right hand of the Majesty on high (Hebrews 1:3).

-If Earth represents the Man (Genesis 5:2), the Sun represents the Father, the Source of Light, the Moon represents the Son who is the Light that shines in the darkness (John 1:5), not withstanding the fact the moon has its phases, what we have is this:
+If Earth represents the man (Genesis 5:2), the Sun represents the Father, the Source of Light, and the Moon represents the Son, who is the Light that shines in the darkness (John 1:5), notwithstanding the fact that the moon has its phases, then we have this:

 No comments: